 Our mechanical engineering department places emphasis on the practical aspects of theory while demonstrating a commitment to building students’ teamwork and communication skills.
 The modern labs feature digital data acquisition and processing, providing you with valuable hands-on experience, and the excellent student-to-faculty ratio assures dedicated, quality interaction with the program’s faculty and advisors.

 At UW-Platteville, mechanical engineering graduates find that their versatility, structured problem-solving skills, imagination, and persistence make them among the most sought-after employees in industries that include aerospace, automation, automotive, computer, and construction, as well as the medical field.
 Additionally, a degree in mechanical engineering provides an excellent background for those seeking advanced degrees in biomedical engineering, aerospace engineering, and business administration.

-Industrial engineers help improve the productivity of all types of companies by designing tasks, systems, and products that improve efficiencies by making them safer, offering a higher return on investment, and making better use of resources.
+Industrial and systems engineers help improve the productivity of all types of companies by designing tasks, systems, and products that improve efficiencies by making them safer, offering a higher return on investment, and making better use of resources.

 Trusted, quality programs

 The Mechanical and Industrial Engineering programs produce graduates who are ready to enter critical technical fields that are leading the way in innovation and emerging technologies, and anticipating the welfare and safety needs of the public.

 Mechanical and industrial engineers are responsible for finding new ways to improve the efficiency of producing products or providing services.
 In doing so, mechanical and industrial engineering professionals must consider how best to integrate all available resources, including workers, materials, machines, technology, energy, and information.